Visitor’s Guide

 Where to Stay

 Primitive camping is allowed on all Bureau of Land Management lands, unless otherwise marked.
-For a slightly more civilized camping experience, check out one of our favorite campgrounds.
-Or, if you’re looking for quaint lodging, you’ll find it at the base of Steens Mountain.
+For a slightly more established camping experience, check out one of our favorite campgrounds listed below.
+Or, if you’re in search of quaint lodging, you’ll find a few options also listed.

 Fish Lake Campground